Descendant and Community Engagement

 - Dedication of Isaac Hawkins Hall and Anne Marie Becraft Hall, April 2017

 - Delegation including students, staff, and Descendants for UN Slavery Remembrance event, March 2017

 - Participation in Universities Studying Slavery consortium, 2015-ongoing (Spring 2017 and Spring 2021 host).
 USS is a multi-institutional collaboration of 70+ colleges and universities, committed to research, acknowledgment, and atonement regarding institutional ties to the slave trade, to enslavement on campus or abroad, and to enduring racism in school history and practice.

 Q: What are the next steps for moving forward on the ideas expressed by students in the April 2019 referendum?

 Since 2018, the University has supported a Dialogue process that was initiated by leaders in the Descendant community.
 This Dialogue process, supported by the W.K.
-Kellogg Foundation, is working to establish a framework for long-term engagement.
-This is an ongoing, confidential dialogue with leaders in the Descendant community and the Society of Jesus to which the University is deeply committed.
-At the same time, we are moving forward to implement complementary ideas that have emerged from the Georgetown community.
+Kellogg Foundation, worked to establish a framework for long-term engagement.
+This was an ongoing, confidential dialogue with leaders in the Descendant community and the Society of Jesus to which the University was deeply committed.
+At the same time, we were and continue to move forward to implement complementary ideas that have emerged from the Georgetown community.

 Q: How is a “community-based initiative” defined?
 What is an example of a potential community-based initiative?